 What can one say about D Boyd.
 Well, to begin with, he is the Class Coordinator and not only does this job incredibly well but is ready to help anyone, any time, any place.
 All of us rely on his extensive knowledge and generous spirit.
 He spends an incredible amount of his own time cutting carving blanks for club members' use and in researching new projects for everyone in the club.
 He can usually be found wherever a few carvers are gathered together.
 An expert carver, he began carving back in the 80's.
 D can, and does, carve anything but is most partial to his stunning hummingbird and commemorative ribbon pins.

-Tom is a past president of NAWA and he and his wife Sandy, our Show Chairman, are long-time members and indispensable to the running of NAWA.
+Tom is a past president of NAWA and he and his wife Sandy, who served as our Show Chairman for many years, are long-time members and indispensable to the running of NAWA.
 Tom is a retired Navy pilot, has traveled extensively and lived in Frankfurt, Germany for 10 years.
 Unlike some of our other instructors, he didn't begin by doing other forms of woodworking.
 His introduction to carving came through his wife.
 Sandy began carving a few years before Tom but during her Mother's illness, it wasn't possible for both of them to attend meeting and classes so Tom volunteered to let his wife go while he stayed home as a caregiver.
 After that, he couldn't resist joining the fun.
 When he started attending meetings and voicing his opinions, however, Sandy told him if he wanted to "talk", he had to pay dues.
 That was several years ago and, luckily for us, he paid his dues and has kept on paying them ever since, becoming an extremely active member and carver.
 While Tom truly carves everything, he says his favorite technique is relief carving and making jewelry.
 He discovered wood burning a few years ago, which he also enjoys and in fact, has won more than one award in that category.
 Tom also is a wood turner and especially likes turning pens.
 One example of his talent is his incredibly beautiful pens made with leftover chittamwood gathered for the club's walking stick project.
 He and Sandy open their home in Gurley almost every Saturday for an Open Carving Session.
-They only ask that you call first to make sure they are in town because they have a motor home and along with their many animals, are often on the road.
+They only ask that you call first to make sure they are in town and that their many other commitments allow them to carve that week.

 Jerry began carving in 2005 after attending NAWA's annual show.
 He believed that carving would be a great skill to develop for his retirement years.
 In the meantime, he joined NAWA, became a student in the 2006 Wood Carving Program and has been carving ever since.
 His favorite style of carving is deep relief carving.
 Jerry prefers relief carvings from the sunken, through low and deep to pierced relief presentations.
 He has found that relief carvings incorporate just about all the skills and techniques of the other styles and only requires attention to the carving details on one side!
 He suggests that relief-carving subjects can be similar to family photographs and that relief subjects can recall fond memories or stories.
 Jerry and his wife travel a lot and he usually finds his carving subjects out West or in rural settings.
 He has been working in wood since he was a kid cutting and nailing sailboats together.
 During his junior. college years, he tried his hand at actual boat building in finished-carpentry using teak on a 105-footer christened the Lazy K. After that experience, a career in the Navy and then a long duration in college, he has been involved with construction and renovation management for the Army around the world and has tried his hand at furniture building as an amateur on many occasions.
 Jerry and his wife, Kathy, came to Huntsville from Anniston, Alabama in 2001 because of a job reassignment.
 He is now partially retired professionally and so can afford to devote more time to wood carving, unless Kathy's "Honey-Do's" become "Must-Dos".

 Jim started carving in 1989 when he lived in Minnesota.
 At that time he did mainly caricatures.
-After moving to Huntsville, with his wife Ellie (who is also our club Secretary), he joined NAWA, took a class in chip carving and as they say, the rest is history.
-Jim does the most incredibly beautiful chip-carving on everything from boxes to plates, to eggs to ornaments, and everything in between.
+After moving to Huntsville, with his wife Ellie, who served as our secretary in the past, he joined NAWA, took a class in chip carving and as they say, the rest is history.
+Jim has done the most incredibly beautiful chip-carving on everything from boxes to plates, to eggs to ornaments, and everything in between.
 His precision and attention to detail are awe-inspiring and have earned him numerous awards for his work.
 You can see some of his creations in any of the Show Winner slide shows.
-In Jim's Chip Carving classes, he has introduced many carvers to this rewarding method of woodcarving and given them the skills and knowledge to go on to possibly emulate his beautiful work.
+In Jim's Chip Carving classes, he introduced many carvers to this rewarding method of woodcarving and and gave them the skills and knowledge to go on to possibly emulate his beautiful work.

 Larry is retired from the Postal Service and is a long-time member of NAWA.
 He has been carving since 1987.
 His favorite subjects to carve are animals, especially horses, and his carvings of them are unbelievably beautiful.
 He also carves dogs so realistic that you want to reach out and pet them.
 In addition, he is also known for his lovely human bust carvings and has won numerous prizes and Purchase Awards as well as the People's Choice award.
 He constantly takes top prizes in our annual shows.
 Go to any of the Show Winners slide shows to see examples of his stunning work.
 The amount of detail Larry includes in all of his carvings is just incredible.